How To Avoid Common Problems Unique to PWC Jet Propulsion Systems…

 Underneath your PWC, a powerful intake sucks in water and anything (or anyone) else nearby, so stay away.
 At the back of the PWC, that same water is expelled in a powerful thrust that drives the PWC forward.
 This jet stream can cause a painful body blow to anyone who happens to be immediately behind or boarding the PWC at the same time an operator squeezes the throttle.
 Again, stay away unless boarding and then only if the operator knows what you’re doing.

-Finally, part of the fun appeal of riding a PWC is it’s turn-on-a-dime manoeuvrability.
+Finally, part of the fun appeal of Sea Doo riding is your PWC’s turn-on-a-dime manoeuvrability.
 But the G-forces can easily fling an unprepared passenger into the drink or result in collision if the operator isn’t totally aware of other nearby traffic before initiating any manoeuvre.
-I should also note that older PWC’s start moving as soon as they’re turned on.
+I should also note that older jet ski’s start moving as soon as they’re turned on.
 This can be very disconcerting for an operator that’s unprepared, but Sea Doo’s exclusive Intelligent Throttle Control (iTC) solves this by always starting in neutral.

 Jet Propulsion Weed Caution

 That powerful jet intake underneath is protected by a grate that prevents almost anything else but water from being sucked inside, but there are a few notable exceptions.
 One is weeds.
-Especially at lower speeds, these aquatic plants can easily get sucked in to plug the grate and prevent water from getting into the impeller.
+Especially at lower Sea Doo riding speeds, these aquatic plants can easily get sucked in to plug the grate and prevent water from getting into the impeller.
 While unlikely to do any damage (unless the operator keeps on revving the engine to overheat), weeds will quickly stop your PWC.
 The only solution to a full blockage is slipping into the water and underneath to clear the weeds by hand or to get to shore and tip the PWC on its side to clear them.
-You can avoid this problem entirely by sticking to main channels and avoiding weedy waters or weed beds.
+You can avoid this problem entirely by sticking to main channels and avoiding weedy waters or weed beds on Sea Doo tours.

 Jet Propulsion Debris Caution

 Another exception is small stones, pebbles and other debris.
-Typically, these are sucked in while cruising in or starting up in too-shallow water or approaching/departing an unfamiliar shore.
-Your first clue that this has happened is usually a new clicking or clunking noise, maybe accompanied by a change in throttle feel.
+Typically, these are sucked in while Sea Doo riding in or starting up in too-shallow water or approaching/departing an unfamiliar shore.
+I’ve also had this happen several times in a lock when I’m stuck behind a larger boat whose propeller churns up loose debris.
+Your first clue that something’s happened is usually a new clicking or clunking noise, and loss of power accompanied by a change in throttle feel.

 If you suspect something has been sucked into your PWC, shut it off immediately, because any more throttle may seriously (and expensively) damage your impeller.
 Paddle or tow your PWC to shore where you can flip it sideways and look inside.
 Often, you can spot the intruder and can remove it if you are able to take off the grate by carrying a socket wrench properly sized to the bolts or a narrow (thin enough to fit through the grate) pry bar or a set of very long, thin, forceps or needle nose pliers.